konrad11901/InstaShit.Android/README.md

 InstaShit for Android operating system.

 **Support for InstaShit.Android has ended.** No new updates (including InstaShitCore updates and bug fixes) will be provided.
-InstaShit.Android is buggy and is not fully compatible with Android Oreo.
+InstaShit.Android is buggy and is not fully compatible with Android 8.0+.
 It's strongly recommended to switch to InstaShit.CLI or InstaShit.Bot.
+**Please note that since November 2018 this application doesn't work due to changes introduced to Insta.Ling.** If you really need InstaShit.Android, you can compile it yourself with the newest InstaShitCore, but it's not recommended.

 *Note: The support may be restored if I rewrite this app in the future, but as for now, it's not planned.*